logo

 Associate in Paralegal Program Options

 One consideration in choosing a paralegal associate degree is whether it is approved by the American Bar Association (ABA).
 The ABA approves programs that meet its guidelines for high-quality paralegal education.
-While ABA approval is not required to become a paralegal, many prospective paralegals seek out ABA-approved associate degree programs to ensure they are adequately trained and to increase their job prospects, as some potential employers may favor applicants with ABA-approved degrees.
+While ABA approval is not required to become a paralegal, many prospective paralegals seek out ABA-approved associate degree programs to ensure they are adequately trained and to enhance job prospects, as some potential employers may favor applicants with ABA-approved degrees.

 Online Degree Program Formats